rvrebcev/near-development-101/content/near101_chapter_1.md

 }
 ```

-First, we import the `Product` class and the `listedProducts` map which is a new data structure that we added to the `model.ts` file after we removed `products` map.
+First, we import the `Product` class and the `listedProducts` map, which is a new data structure that we added to the `model.ts` file after we removed `products` map.

 Then we modify the `setProduct` function to adjust it to use the new `Product` class and the `listedProducts` map.
 We first check if the product id already exists in the map.
 If it does, we throw an error.
 Otherwise, we call the `fromPayload` method to create a new `Product` object from the payload and store it in the `listedProducts` map.